Volvo XC60

 The Volvo XC60 is a compact luxury crossover SUV manufactured and marketed by Swedish automaker Volvo Cars since 2008.

-The XC60 is part of Volvo's 60 Series of automobiles, along with the S60, S60 Cross Country, V60, and V60 Cross Country.
+The XC60 is part of Volvo's 60 Series of automobiles, along with the S60 and V60.
 The first generation model introduced a new style for the 60 Series models.
 Along with the rest of the line-up, the first-generation XC60 was refreshed in 2013.
 Similarly, the second-generation model, released in 2017, is the first in the series.
 The car was named Car of the Year Japan for 2017–2018.

 XC60 concept (2007)

 The XC60 concept was unveiled at the 2007 Detroit Auto Show.
 It included a glass roof and a newly styled grille.
 The model introduced Volvo's new styling cues, which were gradually implemented throughout the model range.
 The XC60 concept also included a new shifting mechanism, electronic bootlid, and 20-inch wheels.